MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-quickstart.md

 monikerRange: 'azure-bot-service-3.0'

-# Create a bot with the Bot Builder SDK for Node.js
+# Create a bot with the Bot Framework SDK for Node.js

 [!INCLUDE [pre-release-label](../includes/pre-release-label-v3.md)]